Safeguarding Policy

 • Are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them;

-• Before being given access to school computer systems all staff sign an E Safety Acceptable Use agreement.
+• Before being given access to school computer systems all staff sign an Online Safety Acceptable Use agreement.

-Guidance for safer working practice for those working with children and young people in education settings can be found here:
+Guidance for safer working practice for those working with pupils in education settings can be found here:

 Home (saferrecruitmentconsortium.org)